prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 See the [Building the Request](/dev-docs/bidder-adaptor.html#building-the-request) section of the Bid Adapter documentation for more details about GDPR and USP.

-####  The getData() function
+####  The addTargeting() function
 1. RTD-core will call this function with an array of adUnits and a callback function as parameters
-2. Your sub-module will respond with data that should be set as key values on the ad server targeting and bid requests.
+2. Your sub-module will respond with data that should be set as key values on the ad server targeting.
 3. For empty data, call the callback function with an empty object.
 4. The function should call the callback function with an object in the following structure:
 {% highlight text %}